 We were constantly reminded of our favorite outdoor axiom when we traveled up to Stowe, Vermont to discover for ourselves the magic of the Green Mountain State.
 Everywhere we went, people were outside – farmers unloading hay for the horses in the field, cheese makers working the open air stalls in the barn, and the folks who just won't admit that summer passed into fall, and fall gave way to winter.
-They bundle up their canvas jackets, slip on the lambskin gloves that seem molded to their particular hand, and they get to work, whether that work is for a paycheck or simple gratification.
+They bundle up their canvas jackets and they get to work, whether that work is for a paycheck or simple gratification.

 "The summer here is stunning, but people think of Vermont and think of snow," says Jesse Stacy, one of the general managers at Edson Hill in Stowe where we went to experience the best in Nordic skiing.
 "The mentality is that you come here to be outside – to be part of nature and the landscape."